 For students with any of the associate degrees from a VCCS institution or Richard Bland College, VCU degree requirements in effect at the date of the student’s admission to the VCCS or RBC associate degree program will be used in certifying the student for graduation if the student has not interrupted his or her associate degree more than two consecutive semesters (excluding summer sessions).

-Requirements of native students which would apply to associate-degree holders are:
+Requirements of native students which would apply to associate-degree holders after transfer to VCU are:

-- All bachelor’s degree programs in the College of Humanities and Sciences, School of Social Work and VCU Life Sciences require competency through the elementary level of a foreign language; some majors require competency through the intermediate level.
+- All bachelor’s degree programs in the College of Humanities and Sciences, L. Douglas Wilder School of Government and Public Affairs, School of Social Work and VCU Life Sciences require competency through the elementary level of a foreign language (or American Sign Language); some majors require competency through the intermediate level.

 - The School of Social Work requires a 2.5 GPA for admission to upper-level courses.
 The School of Business requires a minimum GPA for admission to upper-level course work.
 Please contact the Office of Undergraduate Studies in the School of Business for the current minimum GPA required.
 The School of Mass Communications requires a 2.5 GPA for admission to upper-level work.
-For students pursuing careers in early or secondary education through the Extended Teacher Preparation Program of the College of Humanities and Sciences and the School of Education, a 2.8 GPA and successful completion of the Praxis I examination are required for entry into Teacher Preparation, a stage in the program after the student has completed at least 60 credits.
+The School of Education requires a minimum GPA of 2.8 for admission to the teacher preparation program.
 For students applying to majors in the School of the Arts, a portfolio evaluation for visual arts applicants and an audition for performance applicants are required.

-- The professional baccalaureate programs within the schools of Social Work, Nursing and Allied Health Professions, the Dental Hygiene Program in the School of Dentistry, and the doctoral programs in physical therapy and pharmacy have specific program-related lower-level requirements that must be completed to apply to and enter health sciences programs and to achieve success in the programs, if admitted.
+- The professional baccalaureate programs within the schools of Dentistry and Nursing and the College of Health Professions, and the doctoral programs in physical therapy and pharmacy have specific program-related lower-level requirements that must be completed to apply to and enter health sciences programs and to achieve success in the programs, if admitted.

-The health, physical education and exercise science programs have specific lower-level requirements related to state-approved program status, professional certification and entry into the practicum sequence.
+- The health, physical education and exercise science program has specific lower-level requirements related to state-approved program status, professional certification and entry into the practicum sequence.
 Specified science courses are prerequisite for entry into upper-level kinesiology and exercise science courses.

-- Transfer work from some occupational or technical programs is reviewed under specific conditions for the Bachelor of Interdisciplinary Studies program and the special program in nursing for community college R.N.-degree holders who wish to complete the Bachelor of Science in Nursing.
+Transfer work from some occupational or technical programs is reviewed under specific conditions for the completion programs in clinical laboratory science and nursing for community college A.A.S. degree holders.

-Detailed information about the Virginia Community College/VCU and Richard Bland College/VCU transfer-equivalent courses is available on the Web.
+Detailed information about the Virginia Community College/VCU and Richard Bland College/VCU transfer-equivalent courses is available on the Transfer Center website.